How Much does Respite Care Cost?

-How much respite care costs will depend on the support you're entitled to, whether you need help during the day, overnight, a complete break at a care home facility, or help from your family and friends.
-Find out more about the cost of care here, or carry on reading to discover how respite care funding and carer's assessments work.
+How much respite care costs will depend on the support you’re entitled to, whether you need help during the day, overnight, a complete break at a care home facility, or help from your family and friends.
+Find out more about the respite care rates and costs here, or carry on reading to discover how respite care funding and carer’s assessments work.

 Respite care is temporary care that alleviates you from your caring role for a set amount of time.
 This time should allow you to get the break or breaks that you need in order to maintain your health and wellbeing, throughout your time as a carer.